MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 - How to exit the application

 > [!TIP]
-> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) of dive into the [reference section](/ConsoleAppVisuals/references/index.html) if you go into any trouble.
+> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) of dive into the [references section](/ConsoleAppVisuals/references/index.html) if you go into any trouble.

 ## Setup